We may receive a commission on purchases made from links.

 If you or anyone you know needs help with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).

-His sister died young after many medical issues
+Jake Anderson's sister died young after many medical issues

 In one of the most disturbing things that happened on a reality show, Captain Jake Anderson received word of a family tragedy.
 Out at sea and hundreds of miles away from his hometown of Anacortes, Washington, Anderson learned in the Season 5 "Deadliest Catch" episode "Bitter Tears" that his older sister, Chelsea Anderson, had been rushed to a medical facility, and shortly thereafter, died from issues related to pneumonia.
-Anderson's death in February 2009 capped a life characterized by chronic illness.
+Chelsea's death in February 2009 capped a life characterized by chronic illness.
 Around the age of two, she was diagnosed with juvenile rheumatoid arthritis, a condition that can lead to pain in the joints, slowed growth, and inflammation.

 Advertisement

-On the anniversary of his sister's death in 2020, Jake Anderson divulged the details of the tragic event.
+On the anniversary of his sister's death in 2020, Anderson divulged the details of the tragic event.
 "Before my sister died at the doctors office she was arguing with my mom about how she didn't need to go, she was fine.
 She died 20 mins later while my mom was in the waiting room," he wrote on Facebook.
-Chelsea Anderson had lost many of her physical facilities by her mid-thirties, at which point she developed seizures and abscesses, then became addicted to prescription pain medications and was diagnosed with schizophrenia.
+Chelsea Anderson had lost many of her physical facilities by her mid-30s, at which point she developed seizures and abscesses, then became addicted to prescription pain medications and was diagnosed with schizophrenia.
 She was 37 years old when she died.

 If you or someone you know needs help with mental health, please contact the Crisis Text Line by texting HOME to 741741, call the National Alliance on Mental Illness helpline at 1-800-950-NAMI (6264), or visit the National Institute of Mental Health website.